-- Due to the development being a major application, in accordance with Article 15 of The Town and Country Planning (Development Management Procedure) (England) Order 2015 (as amended), site notices were displayed outside the site on 21/02/2023.
-The application was advertised in the 24/02/2023 edition of The Slough Express. - 5.2 3 letters from neighbouring parties have been received raising the following comments pertaining to this application: - Parking and congestion problems on the High Street and wider area, resulting in bad habits - blocking access roads, pavement parking, parking in traffic flow. - No significant official space for deliveries to the flats/shops. - Unless traffic flow is addressed and current behaviours then the additional flats will add to existing problems. - Traffic going east and west on to the A4 from Windsor Road turns left down the narrow High Street causing congestion.
-Could William Street, be altered so that traffic could turn east/west directly onto the A4.
+- 5.1 Due to the development being a major application, in accordance with Article 15 of The Town and Country Planning (Development Management Procedure) (England) Order 2015 (as amended), site notices were displayed outside the site on 21/02/2023.
+The application was advertised in the 24/02/2023 edition of The Slough Express. - 5.2 3 letters from neighbouring parties have been received raising the following comments pertaining to this application (objections summarised below): - Parking and congestion problems on the High Street and wider area, resulting in bad habits blocking access roads, pavement parking, parking in traffic flow. - No significant official space for deliveries to the flats/shops.

-- High Street could be pedestrianised cars access only, change of layout would improve area - allow for some outside spaces on the new pavements outside retail units under Novus. - An 8 storey building will block light to Flat 21 Cornwall House, causing the property to be in shadow for the majority of the day until late evening.
-The flat's windows are tinted so the light level is already restricted. - Concerns over the level of obstruction and noise to users of Regal Court
+- Unless traffic flow is addressed and current behaviours then the additional flats will add to existing problems. - Traffic going east and west on to the A4 from Windsor Road turns left down the narrow High Street causing congestion.
+Could William Street, be altered so that traffic could turn east/west directly onto the A4. - High Street could be pedestrianised cars access only, change of layout would improve area allow for some outside spaces on the new pavements outside retail units under Novus. - An 8 storey building will block light to Flat 21 Cornwall House, causing the property to be in shadow for the majority of the day until late evening.
+The flat's windows are tinted so the light level is already restricted. - Use of Burlington car park and linked to different sites. - Many new flats being built and remaining unsold in the locality, resulting in lack of car parking for residents and visitors. - Concerns over the construction, level of obstruction and noise to users of Regal Court will impact business.